Fall 2021 Application Dates & Deadlines

 - We do not have a minimum requirement for GMAT/GRE.

-- Test taken within the last two years of the start of the school semester
+- Test took within the last two years of the start of the school semester

 - IELTS: 7 or above, with 6 or above on each band